cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/tutorial/git-gh/index.md

 ## 1. Introduction

-The new GitHub CLI allows GitHub users to purely work from the terminal of their machine without having to visit the web browser GUI to manage things like issues, PRs, and forking.
+The new GitHub `gh` command allows GitHub users to work from the terminal of their machine without having to visit the web browser GUI to manage things like issues, PRs, and forking.
+We will show you what features it provides and how to use it.
+The `gh` command provides useful features that is not provided by the `git commandline tool.

 ## 2. Installing GitHub CLI

 Visit the GitHub CLI homepage at <https://cli.github.com/> for installation instructions.
-We recommend that you check out the source distribution.
-We found that whne we did this tutorial not all features were included in the brew instalation.
+We recommend that you check out the source distribution because We found that whne we did this tutorial not all features were included in the brew instalation.
 We assume ths will cahnge over time and you may soon be able to just use the bre install on LInux and MacOs.